kubernetes/website/docs/tasks/stateful-sets/upgrade-pet-sets-to-stateful-sets.md

 Here are some notable changes:

 * **Stateful Set is the new Pet Set**: Pet Set is no longer available in any Kubernetes release >= 1.5.
 It becomes beta Stateful Set.
 To know why the name is changed, see this [discussion thread](https://github.com/kubernetes/kubernetes/issues/27430).
-* **Stateful Set fencing**: Fencing guards are implemented in >= 1.5 to prevent split brain scenarios for Stateful Sets. *TODO: Link to doc about fencing*
+* **Stateful Set guards against split brain**: Stateful Sets guarantee at-most-one semantics to ensure exactly one instance of each pod running anywhere in a cluster, in order to guard against split brain scenarios with distributed applications. *TODO: Link to doc about fencing*
-* **Flipped debug hook behavior**: The default value of the debug annotation (`pod.alpha.kubernetes.io/initialized`) is now `true`.
-The absence of this annotation will pause the Pet Sets, but will NOT pause the Stateful Sets.
+* **Flipped debug annotation behavior**: The default value of the debug annotation (`pod.alpha.kubernetes.io/initialized`) is now `true`.
+The absence of this annotation will pause Pet Set operations, but will NOT pause Stateful Set operations.
 In most cases, you no longer need this annotation in your Stateful Set manifests.

 ### Upgrading from Pet Sets to Stateful Sets